ramit21/gen-ai/README.md

 Think about step functions with lambda as an analogy.

-**Langchain hub**: LangChain Hub is a platform where users can find and share commonly used prompts, chains, agents, and other components for building AI applications with LangChain
+**Langchain hub**: LangChain Hub is a platform where users can find and share commonly used prompts, chains, agents, and other components for building AI applications with LangChain. https://smith.langchain.com/hub

 ## Token limitation